 3. Change Power Plan Settings For WiFi

 This is another approach to allow the WiFi adapter to use power when it is working.
-Sometimes, power saver plans may disconnect the WiFi to save the battery power, you can enable the Max-Performance for WiFi to get rid of frequent disconnection.
+Sometimes, power-saver plans may disconnect the WiFi to save the battery power; you can enable the Max-Performance for WiFi to eliminate frequent disconnection.

 Here is how to do it: